dhis2/design-system/atoms/inputfield.md

 A password input is used only when the user is inputting a password.
 The users browser may provide additional controls for this input.
 Make sure to inform the user of any password rules, such as required length or characters, upfront.
 Do not wait for the user to enter an invalid password before you tell them the rules.

-Options for password inputs are:

-* **Maximum length**: the maximum number of characters that are valid.
-* **Minimum length**: the minimum number of characters that are valid.

 ### Email

 ![](../images/input-email.png)